 Finding a Wedding Venue

-Planning Wedding Venues Receptions
+Planning a Wedding Reception

 Regardless of which option you choose, you should first come up with a wedding agenda that lists in detail exactly what will happen and when.
-Also, if you are handling all of the vendors yourself, you will need a list detailing every vendor that will be involved in the wedding with contact information and terms of the agreement.
+Also, if you are handling all of the vendors yourself, you will need a list detailing every vendor that will be involved in the wedding reception with contact information and terms of the agreement.
 If you are working with a wedding coordinator, they will handle all of the vendor management.
-The main components of a yypical wedding reception that need to be planned out are food/alcohol, entertainment and general logistics such as how will the seating chart look and where will guests park.
+The main components of a typical wedding reception that need to be planned out are food/alcohol, entertainment and general logistics such as how will the seating chart look and where will guests park.

 Food/Alcohol